What’s on in and around Northamptonshire

 OTHER

 Martial Art of Tang Soo Do.
-Kettering Leisure Village (NN15 6PB), 7pm – 9pm All welcome.
-More info www.tangsoo.net
+Kettering Leisure Village, 7pm – 9pm www.tangsoo.net

 Towcester County Market.
 The Chantry House, Towcester, 8.30am to 12noon.
-All our items are genuinely baked, grown or crafted by local individuals and are “fairly traded”.
-We welcome browsers – our prices start at 50p
+Prices start at 50p

 Clubbercise Northampton with Marie.
 New dance fitness class set in a darkened room with disco lights & glow sticks.
 Caroline Chisholm School, 7.30-8.15pm. £6 a class. www.facebook.com/Mariesclubbercise